the-suri-project/suri-docs-old/docs/en/use-cases.md

   `111.subs.netflix`) charging them for their services using the built-in subscription model.
 As soon as the user stops paying or the suri expires, it gets reflected in the service access.

-These ideas are just only the beginning, people are free to use and build over the **SURI Protocol** any way they want.
+These ideas are just only the beginning, people are free to use and build over the **SUNS Protocol** any way they want.

 Feel free to join us in the [Discord](https://discord.gg/CtzA2kPdA7) to tell us about new ideas and use cases.